TaTooKa/microfate/_build/html/_sources/pages/fatepoints.rst.txt

 Fate Points
 ===========

-Each Player Character starts the Session with 3 Fate Points.
-The GM gets a number of Fate Points equal to the number of Player Characters x 3 (this means that you need 6 Fate Point tokens per player).
+Each Player Character starts the Session with 3 Fate Points (There is no "Refresh" concept in microFATE).
+The GM gets a number of Fate Points equal to the number of Player Characters x 3 (this means that you need 6 physical Fate Point tokens per player in total).

-When players spend Fate Points, they go to the GM’s pool (unless they are compelling another PC!).
+When players spend Fate Points, they go to the GM’s pool (unless they are compelling another PC!). [#]_

 The GM only spends Fate Points in two situations:

 1. when compelling a Player Character.
-The Fate Point goes to the compelled Character.
+The Fate Point goes to the compelled Character. [#]_
 2. when GM controlled NPCs invoke Aspects.
 The Fate Point goes to the most hindered PC by that action.
 When that’s not immediately clear, choose who gets the Fate Point: